 Low-gradient streams are characterized by a channel bottom slope of about 0.005 feet/foot (about 26 feet/mile) or lower.
-The Oak Creek-Headwaters and Grant Park Ravine assessment areas have gradients slightly above this threshold, but the Oak Creek system as a whole can be considered low-gradient.
-Undisturbed high quality low-gradient streams tend to lack riffles and have relatively slow currents, small substrate particle sizes, and well-developed meandering channel morphology.
+The Upper Oak Creek - Headwaters and Grant Park Ravine assessment areas have gradients slightly above this threshold, but the Oak Creek system as a whole can be considered low-gradient.
+Undisturbed high quality low-gradient streams tend to lack riffles and have relatively slow currents, small substrate particle sizes, and well developed meandering channel morphology.
 Such streams often flow through wetlands and may have very soft, unconsolidated substrates and poorly defined channels in some cases.
 These characteristics have made low-gradient streams ideal candidates for channelization for agricultural development along with installation of tiles to improve drainage.
 This has occurred over time to a large portion of streams in the Oak Creek watershed.
 Much of the agricultural land in the watershed has since been converted to urban uses, but the stream system still retains most of the modifications that were done when the land was cleared for cultivation in the late 19th and early 20th centuries.

-&lt;sup>49 The numbers reported indicate locations at which large trash items were observed.
+49 The numbers reported indicate locations at which large trash items were observed.
 There may be multiple large trash items at an individual site.

-The low gradient stream habitat index incorporates several habitat variables that are well established as strongly influencing fish communities and biotic integrity.
-Those habitat variables include percent and age of channelization, instream cover, bank erosion, sinuosity, standard deviation of thalweg depth, and riparian buffer vegetation.
+The low gradient stream habitat index incorporates several habitat variables that are well established as strongly influencing fish communities and biotic integrity.50 Those habitat variables include percent and age of channelization, instream cover, bank erosion, sinuosity, standard deviation of thalweg depth, and riparian buffer vegetation.
 Instream cover can include several features such as undercut banks, overhanging vegetation, woody debris, cobble and boulders, and emergent and/or submergent aquatic plants.
 The standard deviation in thalweg depth is a measurement of the variability of water depths, which is a good measure of the variability of stream channel morphology.
 Greater variability of water depths is reflected in greater diversity of pool, riffle, and run habitat units within a stream reach, and their associated differences in water depth, velocity, and substrate diversity.
 For example, channelized or straightened streams tend to have uniform conditions, whereas meandering streams tend to have a greater variety of habitats.
 Diverse habitat generally supports more species, a greater variety of life-stages, and higher abundance of fish.
 The results of the stream habitat index scores are shown in Table 4.11 for the mainstem of Oak Creek and in Table 4.12 for the assessment areas tributary to Oak Creek.
-It is important to note that the low-gradient stream habitat index is only one way to assess instream habitat quality in the Oak Creek watershed and should not be interpreted without the analysis of the stream survey data provided in the previous sections of this chapter.
+It is important to note that the low-gradient stream habitat index is only one way to assess instream habitat quality in the Oak Creek watershed and should not be interpreted without the analysis of the stream survey data provided in the sections above.

-Examining the habitat scores across the assessment areas of the Oak Creek watershed shows that all areas where there are available data have strong scores for the relatively low amount of bank erosion, the variability of water depths, and age of channelization.
-The mainstem Oak Creek assessment areas were all in the fair-to-good range for riparian buffer coverage (see Table 4.11).
-The assessment areas within the North Branch Oak Creek subwatershed ranged from fair-to-good riparian buffer coverage, while the Mitchell Field Drainage Ditch assessment areas ranged from fair buffer coverage in the Lower Mitchell Field Drainage Ditch to poor in the Mitchell Field Drainage Ditch-Airport (see Table 4.12).
+Examining the habitat scores across the assessment areas of the Oak Creek watershed shows that all areas where there is available data have strong scores for the relatively low amount of bank erosion, the variability of water depths, and age of channelization.51 The mainstem Oak Creek assessment areas were all in the fair-to-good range for riparian buffer coverage (see Table 4.11).
+The assessment areas within the North Branch Oak Creek subwatershed ranged from fair-to-good riparian buffer coverage, while the Mitchell Field

-&lt;sup>50 L. Wang, J. Lyons, and P. Kanehl, "Development and Evaluation of a Habitat Rating System for Low-Gradient Wisconsin Streams," North American Journal of Fisheries Management, Volume 18, pages 775-785, 1998.
+50 L. Wang, J. Lyons, and P. Kanehl, "Development and Evaluation of a Habitat Rating System for Low-Gradient Wisconsin Streams," North American Journal of Fisheries Management, Volume 18, pages 775-785, 1998.